 We believe that the Corporation's executive compensation policy and programs are designed to properly align the Corporation's objectives and executive rewards, thus encouraging appropriate behaviour.
-The HRCC and Board will continue to review and implement changes as needed to the executive compensation policy and programs, especially in light of the continued effects of COVID-19 and its potential impact on the Corporation's business.
+The HRCC and Board will continue to review and implement changes as needed to the executive compensation policy and programs as the Corporation moves to complete its financial turnaround.